-Elisabeth Rhyne is the Managing Director of the Center for Financial Inclusion at Accion (CFI).
+Elisabeth Rhyne is the former Managing Director of the Center for Financial Inclusion at Accion (CFI).
 An action-oriented think tank that engages and challenges the industry to better serve, protect, and empower clients, CFI develops insights, advocates on behalf of clients, and collaborates with stakeholders to achieve a comprehensive vision for financial inclusion.
 As Senior Vice President of Accion since 2000, Elisabeth led Accion’s initial entry into Africa and India, directed the organization’s research efforts to develop new financial products, and managed Accion’s publications and educational activities.

 Recognized as a leading thinker and writer in the field of microfinance, Elisabeth has published numerous articles and four books on the topic, including Mainstreaming Microfinance: How Lending to the Poor Began, Grew and Came of Age in Bolivia (Kumarian Press, 2001).
 She was also co-editor of The New World of Microenterprise Finance (Kumarian, 1994), which provided the introduction to microfinance for many of the field’s current professionals.